 When I was in NC, I use to keep a set of tools in my car along with clorox wipes in case I ever came upon a good piece of furniture and needed to disassemble it.
 Take necessary precautions to make sure you being safe and healthy.
 Also, tools come in handy when the piece of furniture is ugly but the hardware are gems.
 Just saying…

 Now, this one may seem like a reach…but did you know sometimes the thrift store gets rid of NICE furniture?
 Whenever I drive around to the back of any thrift store to donate items, I always glance over at their trash can or the furniture to the side of building not located by the drop off.
 I do this because they typically plan to throw them out.
 One time I picked up a set of 8 cane back, ethnic looking chairs that were sitting by the dumpster they were in great condition just missing the cushion (the workers did not know what to do with them so they decided no one would buy them as-is and dumped them).
-Prior to “dumpster diving” I would ask an employee if it is okay for me to take whatever it is you plan on taking, just so they do not think you are a weirdo.
+Prior to “dumpster diving” I would ask an employee if it is okay for me to take whatever it is I planned on taking, just so they didn’t think I was a weirdo.
+There are still some people that are iffy about you taking their things, you just have to read this post here to see that, and I didn’t want to end up in any legal trouble.
 As of recently, my local thrift store was trying to liquidate their art collection so they were promoting a buy one, get two free framed art, just to get rid of what they had.
 Trust me you, they had some good stuff.

 Depending on where you live, people are either giving away free “stuff”, including furniture, or animals.
 I do not know what is up with people giving away animals for free, but every now and again you may find some gems in the free section of craigslist.
 If you live in a dense city you will probably see more stuff given away for free.
 When I lived in NC, I searched the free section of craigslist daily and could find something that could either be DIYed or used as is.
 If you do not find anything in the free section, try searching in the furniture section of craigslist and type in “free” into the search engine or a price range of no more than $20.
 I am not promising you will find something every time you do this, but I know this has worked for me.
 This is the same method I used when I found my MCM Console.
 If you have followed my blog for a while and my Instagram, you know I have even obtained some pretty large furniture using these techniques. *Dining table pictured above is also a free craigslist find.